OpenNMT/OpenNMT-tf/docs/quickstart.md

 ## Going further

 While this example gave you a quick overview of a typical OpenNMT-tf workflow, it will not produce state of the art results.
-The selected dataset and model are too small for this task.
+The selected dataset is too small for this task.

 To go further, here are some pointers:

 * Download larger training sets, for example from a [WMT task](http://www.statmt.org/wmt16/translation-task.html)
-* Train a bigger model, like the [Transformer](https://arxiv.org/abs/1706.03762) using `--model_type Transformer`
 * Run existing [training recipes](https://github.com/OpenNMT/OpenNMT-tf/tree/master/scripts)
 * Discover the [configuration reference](configuration.html) to tune hyperparameters
 * Explore the other sections to learn about advanced topics